Multiple Landau level filling for a mean field limit of 2D fermions: A Lieb-Thirring inequality

 Moreover if $\psi_N \in L_-^2(\Omega^N)$ with $\norm{\psi_N}_{L^2} = 1$,

 \end{theorem}

-We follow the proof of \cite[Chapter 4]{LS 08}.
-To achieve this goal we prove the following sequence of inequalities: a Kato inequality (\cref{lem:Kato}), a diamagnetic inequality for Green functions (\cref{prop:diam ineq}), a Lieb-Thirring inequality (\cref{th:LT}) from which we deduce the inequality on the kinetic energy (\cref{th:kin energy ineq}).
+This result is well known in the absence of magnetic field, see \cite[Theorem 5.2]{FLLS13}.
+We adapt the proof of \cite[Chapter 4]{LS08} to magnetic periodic boundary conditions.
+To achieve this we prove the following sequence of inequalities: a Kato inequality (\cref{lem:Kato}), a diamagnetic inequality for Green functions (\cref{prop:diam ineq}), a Lieb-Thirring inequality (\cref{th:LT}) from which we deduce the inequality on the kinetic energy (\cref{th:kin energy ineq}).
+The reader already familiar with Lieb-Thirring inequalities might jump to \cref{sec:SC}.